rngKomorebi/daplis-rtp/README.md

     os.chdir("../..")
 ```
 Full path to the '.ui' files should be provided as pyinstaller does not
-handle relative paths, as it's implented in the package.
+handle relative paths, as it's implemented in the package.
 To run the app,
 run 'main.exe' in the 'dist' folder.

 If using conda, use the following chain of commands: